chriskrycho/v5.chriskrycho.com/site/journal/Travel is my Kryptonite.md

 subtitle: >
     It ruins all my normal habits and rhythms and tanks my productivity.
 date: 2019-11-26T20:42
+updated: 2019-12-09T20:33
 tags:
     - productivity
     - writing
     - fitness
     - running
     - travel
+    - health
+    - habits
 audience: >
     people interested in discussions of travel and of maintaining good habits.